usaid-cs/yesterday-i-learned/life.md

 - [Books can't tell you what to do](https://rchaves.app/pragmatic-pragmatic-programmer/); they can only give you suggestions. ["Using your best judgment"](https://news.ycombinator.com/item?id=29800878) is what you should actually learn, and increasing accuracy when making good decisions separates you from junior developers.
 - "Everything you do in your free time can help your career, so never stop learning and playing around with new technology." - Some guy on Reddit
 - In bottom-up organisations, *you* need to think what you should do to help advance the company.
 Hardly anyone will tell you what to do, particularly if you are considered senior in any way.
 To find out what you should do, [ask your manager what their deliverables are](https://www.reddit.com/r/cscareerquestions/comments/t6mrrj/-/hzcejcf); these are the things you need to help achieve.
 Set your own timelines.
 Mark your own progress.
+- Cool corporate tip from someone called Sam: if someone at work isn't responding to you (because they are busy or maybe just dicks), you can escalate the communication method, in order: Slack -> Email -> Scheduling a Meeting -> Recurring meeting.
+At this point, it's not really possible to ignore a recurring meeting, and they will ask you why you set up a recurring meeting.
+Voila!
+You now have their attention.

 ## Welcome criticism